Services trade by enterprise characteristics - STEC

-The development of statistics on the characteristics of businesses trading in services represents a major step forward in integrating statistics on trade in services into business statistics.
-These new statistics make the link between the level of trade in services and the characteristics of the businesses involved.
-They provide information on particular classes of businesses, defined by the size of company, the industry in which they operate, and their ownership (domestic or foreign-controlled).
+The development of STEC statistics represents a major step forward in integrating services trade data into business statistics.
+STEC statistics make the link between the level of trade in services and the characteristics of the enterprises involved.
+They provide information on particular types of enterprise, broken down by enterprise size, the economic activity in which they operate and their ownership (domestically or foreign-controlled).

-Statistics on ‘‘international trade in services’’ currently provide the monetary value of trade in services, broken down by service category (e.g. computer services or legal services) and by partner country.
-These statistics are produced from the transactions recorded under the country’s balance of payments, which captures all transactions that take place between an economy’s residents and non-residents.
-Linking the two datasets (the business register and data on trade in services from the balance of payments) at business level, using a common identifier (the business register code) has allowed a cross-classification to be created, providing us with new data on businesses involved in trade in services.
+Statistics on international trade in services currently provide the monetary value of trade in services, broken down by category (e.g. computer or legal services) and partner country.
+These are produced from the transactions recorded under countries’ balance of payments, which captures all transactions that take place between residents and non-residents.
+By linking the two datasets (business register and services trade data from the balance of payments) at enterprise level using a common identifier (the enterprise’s register code), we can create a cross classification providing us with new data on enterprises involved in services trade.